I’ve taught middle school grammar before. Here are a few tricks I developed to make grammar for middle school meaningful.

 - Use vocabulary from a recent lesson to build a list of positive and negative connotations for each word.

 Those activities are merely one example of how to build off direct instruction!
 Provide multiple ways for students to experiment with their language after direct instruction.
+Once you start connecting grammar to other parts of class, students will retain the information.
+Grammar exercises for middle school can and should run through all parts of Bloom’s.

-Remind students that thinking about and understanding the depths of their language is powerful.
+My closing thought: Remind students that thinking about and understanding the depths of their language is powerful.
 Illustrate how grammar relates to vocabulary, writing, and literature.
 Don’t be afraid to experiment and make the grammar lessons your own.
 Other lessons will be easier because of their foundation with grammar.
 When working with middle school grammar lessons, moving beyond basics will engage students.